 Reducing your car insurance should also be a concern of yours if you’re going to save big bucks.
 Looking at a Blackbox My Car dash cam can help you to prove that you are a safe driver and some auto insurance companies even offer rebates if you install a dash cam.
 By making sure you’re the only person on your insurance and protecting your no claims bonuses, you can save even further.
 Make sure you look out for better deals before your renewal is up each year too.

 Don’t Ignore Your Repair Lights

-It’s all too easy to ignore your repair lights and just hope they’ll go away on their own.
+It’s all too easy to ignore your dash warning lights and just hope they’ll go away on their own and just hope they’ll go away on their own.
 Sure, it could be something minor, but it could also be the start of a significant problem.
 Ignoring it could mean it gets much worse and you end up spending a lot more than you would have initially.
 It’s always better to catch an issue early on and get it checked out just to be sure.
 There are apps you can use that will diagnose an issue for you so that you don’t end up taking your car to the garage for something minor!

 Have you been wasting money on your car?
 It’s not too late to do something about it.
 Start using the advice outlined above and you should find that you save a substantial amount of money, whatever car you have and however much you drive it.
 Happy driving!